Enabling Approximate Joint Sampling in Diffusion LMs: Experiments

 \subsection{Downstream Evaluation}

-We evaluate different methods on downstream tasks in this section.
-Sampling from the true joint distribution, $K=1$, leads to the best downstream accuracy.
-Hence here we show that our \method\ method leads to better downstream accuracy than naive parallel sampling and closes matches performance of $K=1$ for any value of $K$.
+Here we show that our \method\ method leads to better downstream accuracy than naive parallel sampling and closes matches performance of $K=1$ for any degree of parallel generation.
 We use low temperature sampling (0.0-0.1) for generation.
-Exact sampling parameters are summarized in Sec~\ref{app:sampling_params}.
-We use lm-eval harness for evaluation.
 Due to computational constraints we limit our evaluation to 250 question from GSM8K \& MBPP and 350 question (50 question per task) for Minerva math.
-Any mismatch between our numbers and the reported numbers (especially on Minerva-math) can be attributed to this artifact.
+Exact sampling and evaluation parameters are summarized in Sec~\ref{app:sampling_params}.

-\paragraph{Results} Recall that the \method\ for the base model is trained on domain-agnostic data (generations starting from begin-of-sentence token).
-Hence these results show the utility of a generically trained \method\ for downstream tasks like GSM8K and MBPP in Table~\ref{table:gsm_table}.
+\paragraph{Results} Recall that the \method\ for the pretrained-only model is trained on domain-agnostic data (generations starting from begin-of-sentence token).
+Hence the results for Dream-Base and Llada-Base show the utility of a generically trained \method\ for downstream tasks like GSM8K and MBPP in Table~\ref{table:combined_table}.
 Our method is better than marginal across all values of number of generated tokens in parallel even without ever specifically being prompted for math or code data.
-Since the downstream evaluation utilizes low temperature sampling, EBM leads to same performance as naive sampling.
-Hence we don't report those numbers in the table. \method\ for instruct model is trained on MetamathQA prompts.
+Since the downstream evaluation utilizes low temperature sampling, EDLM leads to same performance as naive sampling.
+Hence we don't report those numbers in the table. \method\ for Dream-Instruct model is trained on MetamathQA prompts.
 Hence we evaluate on math domain downstream tasks (GSM8K and Minerva-math).
-Across varying number of tokens sampled $K$ per denoising step, our joint sampling outperforms naive generation.
-We omit discussion of APD in this section and kindly refer readers to Sec~\ref{subsec:ar_decoding}.
+Similarly, since we train Dream-Coder on opc-sft-stage2 prompts, we evaluate it on coding tasks.
+Results for $K=8$ lie outside the training rollout range of $K=4$ and demonstrate the generalization of \method\ along longer prediction horizons.